ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Iterate on the changes, focusing on the most critical failures first.

 We will proceed with these steps, starting with the MockClaudeClient implementation update, as this seems to be the most pressing issue affecting a large number of tests.
+# Test Problem Analysis and Progress

+## Problem Description
+Three tests in `tests/contract/test_claude_api_contract.py` were failing:

+1. `test_context_window`: AttributeError: 'MockClaudeClient' object has no attribute 'set_response'
+2. `test_multi_turn_conversation`: Assertion error, 'joke' not in response
+3. `test_system_message`: Assertion error, expected words not in response

+## Hypotheses (Ranked by Likelihood)

+1. MockClaudeClient Implementation Issue (Highest Likelihood)
+   - The `MockClaudeClient` class was missing the `set_response` method.
+   - The response generation in `MockClaudeClient` was not context-aware for multi-turn conversations and system messages.
+   - Validation: Reviewed and updated the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
+   - Status: Implemented and awaiting verification.

+2. Test Case Mismatch (Medium Likelihood)
+   - The test cases might not be aligned with the current MockClaudeClient implementation.
+   - Validation: Review test cases and ensure they match the expected behavior of the MockClaudeClient.
+   - Status: To be investigated if Hypothesis 1 doesn't fully resolve the issue.

+3. Pact Contract Definition Issue (Low Likelihood)
+   - The Pact contract definitions might not accurately represent the expected Claude API behavior.
+   - Validation: Review Pact contract definitions and ensure they match the latest Claude API documentation.
+   - Status: To be investigated if other hypotheses don't fully resolve the issue.

+## Implemented Changes

+1. Added `set_response` method to MockClaudeClient
+2. Enhanced response generation in MockClaudeClient to be more context-aware
+3. Improved logging in MockClaudeClient for better debugging

+## Next Steps

+1. Re-run tests to verify if the implemented changes resolve the issues
+2. If issues persist, investigate Test Case Mismatch hypothesis
+3. Update test cases if necessary to align with MockClaudeClient behavior
+4. If problems still occur, review Pact contract definitions
+5. Continue to monitor and improve logging for future debugging